-Staff at this school use opportunities such as teacher-parent interviews to check that information held by the school on a pupil's is discussed and reviewed at least once a year.
+Staff use opportunities such as teacher-parent interviews to check that information held by the school on a pupil's is discussed and reviewed at least once a year.

-Parents and pupils at this school are provided with a copy of the pupil's current agreed Healthcare Plan and school copies are stored in a secure central location at school.
-In addition, specified members of staff (agreed by the pupil and parents) securely hold copies of pupils' Healthcare Plans.
+Parents and pupils are provided with a copy of the pupil's current agreed Healthcare

+Plan and school copies are stored in a secure central location at school.
+In addition, specified members of staff (agreed by the pupil and parents) hold securely copies of pupils' Healthcare Plans.
 These copies are updated at the same time as the central copy.
-All members of staff who work with groups of pupils have access to the Healthcare Plans of pupils in their care.
-This school ensures that all staff protect pupil confidentiality.
+All members of staff who work with groups of pupils have access to the pupils Healthcare Plans.
+All staff are required to protect pupil confidentiality.
 However, the Healthcare Plan will be sent ahead to emergency care staff, should an emergency happen during school hours or at a school activity outside the normal school day.
-This school seeks permission before sharing any medical information with any other party, such as when a pupil takes part in a work experience placement.
+We will obtain permission before sharing any medical information with any other party, where necessary